 MEDQ may delegate certain functions and powers under s.169 of the Act to a local government.
-On 4 October 2013, MEDQ delegated functions and powers for plan making and development assessment in the Southport PDA to the Council of the City of Gold Coast.
+On 4 October 2013, MEDQ delegated functions and powers for plan making and development assessment in the Southport PDA to the City.

-1.2 Priority Development Area
+Priority Development Area